MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

 manager: shellyha
 ---

-# Use Microsoft Flow with your virtual agent
+# Add actions to your virtual agent using Microsoft Flow

 You can enable you virtual agent to perform an action by invoking a Microsoft Flow.
 Use a flow that shares the same CDS environment as the virtual agent.
 First, create Microsoft PowerApps and Microsoft Flow environments, and then create your flow.
 You can then create a virtual agent that invokes your flow.